 Remove from heat and serve immediately with grilled bone-in pork chops.
 Add a pat of herb butter to the vegetables and pork chop for an extra bit of flavor and a nice presentation.

-This recipe goes great with these veggies:
+This recipe goes great with these pork chops: